Unani Tibb: Whole-Person Healthcare and Medicine

 Wholeness and Balance

-Tibb, which literally means nature, is a body of knowledge and practice, which maintains health and endeavours to restore it whenever lost.
+The word 'Tibb' literally means nature.
+Unani Tibb is a body of knowledge and practice, which maintains health and endeavours to restore it whenever lost.
 Health is a purposeful condition of dynamic balance, in which all the functions are carried out in a correct and whole manner.
-The concept of wholeness and balance permeates the philosophy, principles and practices of Tibb.
+The concept of wholeness and balance permeates the philosophy, principles and practices of Unani Tibb.
 In historical times, the condition of wholeness and balance was the norm for most human beings.
 However, as people and societies moved away from natural patterns, disharmony and diseases increased.

 On the physical level he may select massage, manipulation or cupping.
 This may be complemented with subtle changes in diet supported by a simple or complex remedy from rich materia medica, mostly from plants.
 If necessary and appropriate, the physician can use wholistic psychotherapeutic measures to balance the inner dimensions of emotions or thoughts.
 If there is a spiritual imbalance, then the Hakim may use (rhuhaniat) logo therapy to harmonise the transcendental aspects at the core of a human being.